 CASSIOPeiA is by far my favorite Solar Power Satellite, it is both beautifully designed and highly efficient.
 International Electric’s inspiring CASSIOPeiA stands for Constant Aperture, Solid-State, Integrated, Orbital, Phased Array.
 Earlier this month, CASSIOPeiA Engineer, Ian Cash, presented his SPS at the 69th International Astronautical Congress in Bremen, Germany and wowed the audience.
 The CASSIOPeiA […]Read More CASSIOPeiA Solar Power Satellite.

-Out of hundreds of applications, only eleven students including myself, were selected to participate in the Caltech Aerospace Mentorship Program (AMP).
+Out of hundreds of applications, only eleven students including myself, were selected to participate in the Base 11 Caltech Aerospace Mentorship Program (AMP).
 Monday, was our first intro day and we got to tour Caltech!
 Coolest people and institution ever!
-Here in the photo is Caltech Grad, Chris Dougherty, giving us a tour of the CAST lab […]Read More First Day at the Caltech AMP.
+Here in the photo is Caltech Grad, Chris Dougherty, giving us a tour of the […]Read More First Day at the Caltech AMP.

 It’s been nothing short of crazy since my last blog.
 Recently discovered that my college transcripts were calculated incorrectly.
 I have a 3.75 GPA, not 3.17, which is great!
 Sadly, I only learned about the HeroX American-Made Solar Prize almost 24-hours ago.
 I immediately sprung into action and tried to submit my first Solar Power […]Read More HeroX American-Made Solar Prize Status.